Example scenarios

 How do you do it?

-0. Begin from the beginning: installations, some reads and how to run Scripthea with Stable Diffusion
+0. Starting from Scratch: installations, some reads and how to run Scripthea with Stable Diffusion

 1. Some initial experimentation: cues, modifiers, single queries